Want to learn all about telling time in Korean? You came to the right place! No Korean learning plan is complete without

 Getting started with numbers

-In order to tell the time in Korean, you need to know a bit about numbers in Korean.
-There are two number systems, and both are used when telling the time.
-We have a great blog post all about Korean numbers so study up on that if you’re interested.
+To tell the time in Korean, you need to know a bit about numbers in Korean.
+There are two number systems used, and both are used when telling the time in South Korea.
+We have a great blog post about Korean numbers, so study that if you’re interested.

 For now, you can reference this chart:

 |Numeral||Native Korean (Korea System)||Sino-Korean (China System)|

-In brief, the numbers on the left (Korea system) are used for hours, and the numbers on the right (China system) are used for minutes.
+In brief, the Korean numbers on the left (Korea system) are used for hours, and the numbers on the right (China system or Sino-Korean numbers) are used for minutes.

 Just know that to say a number from the China system greater than 20, use 이십 (20 | isip), 삼십 (30 | samsip), etc. + the number below 10.
 So 22 is 이십이 (isipi), 34 is 삼십사 (samsipsa) and so on.

-We cover this more in-depth in our lesson on numbers (link to blog post above chart).
-So with that out of the way, let’s get to telling the time!
+We cover this more in-depth in our lesson on Korean numbers.
+So with that out of the way, let’s get to telling the time in South Korea!

-When telling the hour, you use the word 시 (si) or 시간 (sigan).
+When telling the hour in South Korea, you use the word 시 (si) or 시간 (sigan).
 Remember you use a number from the 하나, 둘, 셋 (hana, dul, set) number system when using hours.

 2 o’clock = 두시 | dusi

 5 o’clock = 다섯시 | daseotsi

-Unlike hours, 분 (bun) is used both for telling time and indicating an amount.
+Unlike hours, 분 (bun) is used to tell the time in Korean and indicate an amount.
 Here are some examples of what the time in minutes would look like.

 34 minutes = 삼십사분 (samsipsabun)